 Modern Muslim Qur’an Interpretation

 Admission to the MA Middle Eastern Studies, specialisation Islamic Studies.
 Students who were not admitted to this MA specialisation but have a basic knowledge about Islam and the Qur’an, preferably obtained through an academic course Introduction to Islam, and one in the Qur’an and students who did not follow such courses successfully, but think they might be eligible to take this course are kindly requested to contact the instructor, Dr. Nico J.G.
-Kaptein, to discuss their admission.
+Kaptein at least two weeks before the start of the course, to discuss their admission.

 As the foundational text of Islam, the Qur’an is central to all modern Muslim societies.
 Since modern Muslim societies are (and have been) confronted permanently with new challenges, the interpretation of the Qur’an is also permanently in motion.
 In this course we will go into a number of the most important modern Muslim interpreters of the Qur’an and thereby get insight in to the authority of the Qur’an in the modern Muslim world.
-After a theoretical block, we will discuss a number of thinkers, from the beginning of the 20th century onwards until today, from various parts of the Muslim world, not only from the Middle East, but also from Asia.
-The following thinkers will be dealt with: Muhammad Abduh, Sayyid Qutb, Fazlur Rahman, Nasr Abu Zayd, Bint al-Shati and Hamka.
+After an introductory and theoretical block, we will discuss a number of thinkers, from the beginning of the 20th century onwards until today, from various parts of the Muslim world.
+Amongst others, the following thinkers will be dealt with: Muhammad `Abduh, Sayyid Qutb, Fazlur Rahman, Nasr Abu Zayd, and Amina Wadud.

 The student will get knowledge on a number of important Muslim interpreters of the Qur’an in the modern world and get insight into the various underlying conceptions of the authority of the Qur’an which are important in contemporary debates on the position of Islam in society.
 At the end of the course the students will be able to follow future developments in this field independently.